BlazeSoftware/atoms/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue template
-about: Describe this issue template's purpose here.
+about: For all other issues
 title: ''
 labels: ''
 assignees: ''